fhereygers/AgenticAI_EMEA2/README.md

 # Getting Started

-User assignment:

-Instructor will share your user assignment with you before getting started with the hands on lab
+User assignment: Instructor will share your user assignment with you before getting started with the hands on lab

-Login Credentials and URL:

-Shared ahead of the HoL or during the Session.
+Login Credentials and URL: Shared ahead of the HoL or during the Session.

-# Lab 0

 # Getting Started